 How to plan your days in Amsterdam

 We believe a bit of homework before landing in a new place is always needed.
 For example, if you are in Amsterdam for just two days, you need to know what you like out of the Zillion things of Amsterdam -What is that you want to experience?

 Is it the weed culture or the international lifestyle?
 Do you want to see the historic town or the agricultural part of the nearby towns?
 Is it just exploring different neighbourhoods to understand the vibe of the city?
 Are museums your kind of place or the day trip?

 Unless you know what do you want – the fast-moving city may confuse you.
 This city tied to water amuses you at every corner.
 It is sure to make you forget what you wanted to do and holds you back randomly at some spots.
-We had absolutely had no idea of what we wanted as we did zero homework.
-We had our buddy Keerthi who is living in Amsterdam since 2015, to take us around.
-So that one day, where we went out by ourselves without him, we were clueless.
+We absolutely had no idea of what we wanted as we did zero homework.
+We had our buddy Keerthi who is living in Amsterdam since 2015, take us around.
+So that one day, when we went out by ourselves without him, we were clueless.
 Clueless and getting lost is nice when you have plenty of days in a city, not on your short trip of two days.